siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 310 Part III — The Causally Free.md

 "Self" is defined as "A Good Person," then when faced with a crime, the system *must* intervene.
 Not because physics forces it, but because the logic of the Imprint demands it.

-In Part III, we explore this ghost world.
-We will trace how the illusion of "I," the weight of "The Law," and the reality of "Mathematics" all emerge as tangible, deterministic structures from a universe that physically contains nothing but swirling light.